Opportunities (Sales) — Opportunity Workflow: Create, Triage, Convert to Project

 • Imported leads from external sources

-• Requests can be advanced between stages as they progress (e.g., from New Request to Proposal, then to Closed Won).
+• Opportunities can be advanced between stages as they progress (e.g., from New opportunity to Proposal, then to Closed Won).

-• Stages can differ depending on whether the request belongs to a Service workflow or a Project workflow.
+• Stages can differ depending on whether the opportunity belongs to a Service workflow or a Project workflow.

-• Each request workflow can be customized, and the stages can be modified to reflect your team’s process.
+• Each opportunity workflow can be customized, and the stages can be modified to reflect your team’s process.

 image.png